Tyler Rogers

-Tyler Scott Rogers (born December 17, 1990) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the San Francisco Giants and New York Mets.
+Tyler Scott Rogers (born December 17, 1990) is an American professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
+He has previously played in MLB for the San Francisco Giants and New York Mets.

-Rogers played college baseball for Garden City Community College and Austin Peay State University.
-Rogers was drafted by the Giants in the 10th round of the 2013 MLB draft.
-He made his MLB debut in 2019.
-Rogers led the National League in games pitched in both 2020 and 2021.
-He is known for his unconventional submarine-style pitching, which is an extreme sidearm motion in which the ball is released below knee-level.
+Rogers played college baseball for the Garden City Broncbusters and Austin Peay Governors.
+He was selected by the Giants in the 10th round of the 2013 MLB draft and made his MLB debut with the team in 2019.
+With the Giants, Rogers led the National League (NL) in games pitched for the 2020, 2021, and 2024 seasons.
+He played for the Giants until July 2025, when he was traded to the Mets for the remainder of the season.
+Rogers led MLB in games pitched during the 2025 season.
+He subsequently became a free agent and signed with the Blue Jays.

+Rogers is known for his unconventional submarine-style pitching, an extreme sidearm motion in which the ball is released below knee level.
+His 1.33 feet release point is the lowest in MLB.

 Early life

-Rogers attended Chatfield Senior High School near Littleton, Colorado.
+Rogers was born on December 17, 1990, in Denver, Colorado.
+Raised in Littleton, he attended Chatfield Senior High School, graduating in 2009.

 College career

-Undrafted out of high school, Rogers attended Garden City Community College in Garden City, Kansas.
-There, in his sophomore year he had a 6–3 win–loss record with a 2.39 earned run average (ERA) in 34 games with 50 strikeouts in 49 innings.
-He was a second-team All-Kansas Jayhawk Community College Conference selection.
+Rogers initially attended Garden City Community College in Garden City, Kansas, and played college baseball for the Garden City Broncbusters from 2010 to 2011.
+During his sophomore season in 2011, he posted a 6–3 win–loss record, a 2.39 earned run average (ERA), and 50 strikeouts in 49.0 innings pitched across 34 games.
+Rogers was a second-team All-Kansas Jayhawk Community College Conference selection.

-After two seasons, Rogers transferred to Austin Peay State University where he played college baseball for the Governors.
-There, as a junior transfer in 2012 he was 4–4 with a 2.25 ERA and had 52 strikeouts in 592/3 innings, while making an Ohio Valley Conference record-tying 38 appearances and saving 10 games.
+After two seasons with Garden City, Rogers transferred to Austin Peay State University in Clarksville, Tennessee, to play for the Austin Peay Governors from 2012 to 2013.
+During his junior season in 2012, he posted a 4–4 record, a 2.25 ERA, and 52 strikeouts in 592/3 innings pitched, while making an Ohio Valley Conference record-tying 38 appearances and saving 10 games.